imahdio/SOLIDWORKS-2022-Essential-Training/01-Introduction to SOLIDWORKS/README.md

 pan-to move slowly from one side to another or up and down

 start off-make something begin

+brass-a bright yellow metal made from copper and zinc
 ## Saving, renaming, and managing files
+close (one) out of (something)-To exclude one from something.
+A noun or pronoun can be used between "close" and "out."

 whim-a sudden desire or idea

 lay out something-to arrange in a pattern or design; to plan something by showing how its parts fit together